CDL Third Party Skills Testing Program

 February 10, 2021

-The Texas Commercial Driver License (CDL) Third Party Skills Testing (TPST) program was implemented in April 2017.
-The TPST program authorizes qualified companies certified by the Department to administer the knowledge and driving skills examination for Class A, B, and C CDL applicants.
+The Texas Commercial Driver License (CDL) Third Party Skills Testing (TPST) program authorizes qualified companies, certified by the Department of Public Safety, to administer knowledge and driver skills examinations to their students or employees for CDL classes A, B, and C.

 Who is eligible to become a CDL TPST Provider?

-A company that wants to become a CDL TPST Provider must meet the following minimum requirements on the application checklist (CDL-14):
+A company interested in becoming a CDL TPST Provider must meet these minimum requirements.

-• Maintain one permanent, regularly occupied structure located within the state of Texas with an address recognized by the U.S. Postal Service.
+• Maintain one permanent, regularly occupied structure located within the state of Texas.

 • Evidence of owning or leasing one Class A or B Commercial Motor Vehicle with a current vehicle inspection and registration.